leostera/caramel/manual/src/contrib/building.md

 Caramel is built with OCaml, so it needs a working opam installation.

-One of our dependencies currently requires the Rust toolchain, so if you are using `rustup`, the `stable` toolchain should suffice.

 Additionally, we use `make`, since it makes our CI steps pretty minimal.

 ### Getting Started